 How you create your post matters

 Here’s the edited version…..

 She leveraged my content to help build her authority.
-She continues to nurture our relationship (more than just sharing my content, she acknowledges she is learning from me – that ego thing again) and she is making it personal and herself more relatable to her clients.
+She continues to nurture our relationship (more than simply sharing my content, she acknowledges she is learning from me – that ego thing again) and she is making it personal and herself more relatable to her clients.

 The bonus… Rhonda will get some HUGE additional visibility:

-- She tagged me (with permission – do not ever tag a person in a business post without permission.
+* She tagged me (with permission – do not ever tag a person in a business post without permission.
 It is rude and a relationship killer) placing her post on my timeline.
 Her brand was promoted to my personal network.And since I was tagged personally, I responded personally.
 That adds further reach.

-- She has real content that could be found later when someone uses Facebook’s search function (and trust me, they do!).
+* She has real content that could be found later when someone uses Facebook’s search function (and trust me, they do!).

-I will continue to preach that content is less important than social engagement but there is not doubt it is vital.
+While I will continue to preach that content is less important than social engagement, there is no doubt content is vital.
 It’s not about how much content you post, how often or when.

 It is about WHAT you post and HOW you post and share content that matters.